exercism/python/concepts/binary-octal-hexadecimal/about.md

-# binary, octal, hexadecimal
+# Binary, Octal, and Hexadecimal

 Binary, octal, and hexadecimal (_also known as hex_) are different [numeral systems][numeral-systems] with different bases.
 Binary is base 2, octal is base 8, and hexadecimal is base 16.
 Normal integers are base 10 in python.
-Binary, octal, and hexadecimal are all a subset of integers.
+Binary, octal, and hexadecimal are all representations of integers.
-Which means that they can only represent whole numbers and support all the operations that we can do with integers.
+Which means that they represent positive and negative numbers (_including zero_) without fractions or decimals, and support all the operations that we can do with integers.

 ## Binary

-[Binary][binary] is a base 2 numeral system.
-The most common numeral system is base 10.
-In the base 10 numeral system so are the digits: 0, 1, 2, 3, 4, 5, 6, 7, 8, 9.
-Binary is base 2, so the digits are 0 and 1.
+[Binary][binary] is a base 2 numeral system, using only the digits 0 and 1.
-It is used to represent the on and off states of a computer.
+It commonly represents the 0 ("off") and 1 ("on") states of electrical flow through transistors and switches in computers, as well as the positive and negative charges in magnetic storage media.
-Binary can create all the numbers that we use in base 10.
+Binary can represent all the integers that are used in base 10.

 A snippet from the base 2 system looks like this, although it continues infinitely and doesn't stop at 128: